Getting Disability Benefits After Knee Replacement Surgery

 Qualifying Under the Medical-Vocational Guidelines for Knee Problems

-Many people with knee problems—even those with failed knee replacement surgery—won't meet the requirements of the listings above, even if they feel unable to work because of severe pain.
-For instance, if you need one cane to walk, but not two, or you don't use a cane to walk but you have severe pain when climbing stairs, you're unlikely to meet Social Security's listings.
-But that's not the end of the disability determination.
-Social Security must then look to whether you can go back to your prior job in your present condition.
+Many people with knee problems, even those with failed knee replacement surgery, won't meet the strict requirements of the listings above.
+For instance, if you need one cane to walk (but not two), you're unlikely to meet a musculoskeletal listing.
+But that's not the end of the disability determination process.
+If you don't meet a listing, Social Security must then decide whether you can go back to your past work in your present condition, and, if not, whether other jobs exist that you can perform.

-You or your doctor will need to submit medical records showing your knee diagnoses, any x-rays or MRIs, and surgical and post-surgical notes.
-It also helps to have your doctor fill out a "medical source statement," or an RFC form stating which movements you have difficulty with.
-Your RFC form should cover the following issues:
+You or your doctor will need to submit medical records showing a diagnosis of your knee problems, medical imaging such as X-rays, MRIs, or CT scans, and hospital admission and discharge notes for the dates of each surgery.
+It also helps to have your doctor fill out a medical source statement or an RFC form stating which movements you have difficulty with.
+Your RFC form should cover the following:

-• how long you can walk and whether you need to use a cane, crutches, or walker
+• how long you can walk for before you need to stop

 • whether you can walk on uneven surfaces